 “This hypothetical substance is believed by most astronomers to account for around five-sixths of the matter in the universe and it’s considered responsible for holding all the normal matter in the universe together,” she adds.
 “It’s estimated that dark matter makes up 27% of the universe, while ordinary matter makes up just 5%—so what makes up the other 68%?”

-Berthelon was also inspired by dark energy’s repulsive force, which is hypothesized to be driving galaxies apart at an ever accelerating rate.
+Berthelon was also inspired by dark energy’s repulsive force, which is hypothesised to be driving galaxies apart at an ever accelerating rate.
 These concepts first coalesced into Recent Arts’ last audiovisual show, The History of Darkness.
 The duo then wanted to show how visual representations of the universe have the power to convey stages of humanity’s evolving self-awareness, while giving a better understanding of how the universe works and humanity’s position within it.

 “The visual work is based on photographs, drawings and diagrams of the cosmos taken from old astronomy books,” Berthelon explains.
 “The two-channel video A/V show highlights the beauty and simplicity of low-fidelity material by using images created without the technological tools available nowadays, but also gives a look into the future by combining this material with contemporary concepts of theoretical physics.”